 This NEBOSH accredited qualification is divided into two units, each of which is assessed separately:

-The NEBOSH National Certificate in Fire Safety and Risk Management course covers the management of health and safety and in particular fire safety including legal requirements.
+The NEBOSH National Certificate in Fire Safety course covers the management of health and safety and in particular fire safety including legal requirements.

->Certification: On successful completion delegates receive a unit certificate, if all three units are passed delegates will receive the full NEBOSH Fire Certificate qualification.
+>Certification: On successful completion delegates receive a unit certificate for each exam, if all three units are passed delegates will receive the full NEBOSH National Certificate in Fire Safety qualification.

-Location: Sandy, Bedfordshire, London, Birmingham, Manchester, Via eLearning and more
+Location: Bedford, London, Birmingham, Manchester, Via eLearning and more

 What you will learn